wdporter/i-am-that-vuepress/39-by-itself-nothing-has-existence/readme.md

 **Questioner:**&ensp;As I listen to you, I find that it is useless to ask you questions.
-Whatever the question, you invariably turn it upon itself and bring me to the basic fact that I am living in an illusion of my own makeïng and that reality is inexpressible in words.
+Whatever the question, you invariably turn it upon itself and bring me to the basic fact that I am living in an illusion of my own making and that reality is inexpressible in words.
 Words merely add to the confusion and the only wise course is the silent search within.

-**Maharaj:**&ensp;After all, it is the mind that creätes illusion and it is the mind that gets free of it.
+**Maharaj:**&ensp;After all, it is the mind that creates illusion and it is the mind that gets free of it.
 Words may aggravate illusion, but words may also help dispel it.
 There is nothing wrong in repeating the same truth again and again until it becomes reality.
 A mother’s work is not over with the birth